 With these home remedies for toothaches you can certainly soothe and even heal a mild toothache.
 While ongoing toothaches are often a sign of underlying oral-health issues, such as an infection, tooth decay, and cavities, we will again stress how important it is to alert your dentist in Keller when symptoms occur continuously.
 You must also remember the importance of regular dental checkups and cleanings with Dr. Cornelius to ensure the prevention of said oral health issues.

-Here at Brent Cornelius DDS Dental, we put our patients first and ensure the highest quality of care.
+Here at Cornelius Dental, we put our patients first and ensure the highest quality of care.
 If you are experiencing continuous tooth pain or need a checkup or cleaning, call us today to schedule out your next appointment.
 Your smile is our number one priority.